ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_021
 + Test case Name:  Get Unlisted NFTs
 + Test case Description: Test the Get Unlisted NFTs to retrieve unlisted NFT
-+ Pre-requisites: The database should have an existing collection.
++ Pre-requisites: The database should have an existing unlisted NFTs.
 Use command in mongo get NFT collection in DB `db.collections.find({},{"nftContractAddress":1, _id:0})`.If a result is not found, please create a new NFT from the FE
 + Test Steps:
   1. Send a POST request to the API endpoint `/getUnlistedNFTs`
       ```json